jreisinger/docs/data/notes/cs/big-o-notation.md

 * *O* is used because the growth rate of an algorithm's run time is known as its *order*
 * *order of magnitude* is related but different - how many digits are in a number describing size (1 000 is an order of magnitude larger than 100)

-## Simple vs. binary search

-For example, simple search is O(n) algorithm and binary search is O(log n) algorithm.
+For example, *simple search* is O(n) algorithm and *binary search* is O(log n) algorithm.
 It means that if you have for example 100 (sorted) items you need to search through you need at most (worst-case scenario) 100 steps using simple search and 7 steps (guesses, operations) using binary search.
 Also notice that the growth rate of the binary search algorithm is much smaller.

 | n     | Simple search O(n) | Binary search O(log n) |
 |:------|:-------------------|:-----------------------|